SkoudehkarisMukbasaFah-FahCambabuur

 Djibouti's signature dish — long-grain rice cooked with cubed lamb, tomato, cardamom, cumin, cinnamon, garlic, ginger, and dried lime into a fragrant golden pilaf.
 The Friday Djibouti family lunch and the celebration plate.

 Djibouti is the cuisine of a small Red Sea and Gulf of Aden port — built on French colonial heritage (1894-1977), Somali and Afar pastoral traditions, Yemeni-Arab trade, and Indian Ocean spice routes.
 The signature is skoudehkaris, a rice-and-lamb pilaf perfumed with cardamom, cumin, cinnamon, and dried lime (loomi) — closer to Yemeni mandi than to Somali bariis.
-Mukbasa (mashed sweet bananas with date syrup, honey, and ghee) is the breakfast specialty borrowed from Yemen across the strait.
+Mukbasa is a Yemeni-style roast fish — split, painted with mild red-pepper paste, and cooked in a tandoor-like terracotta oven — served with a sweet mashed-banana-and-honey side; it is a Djibouti City restaurant favorite borrowed from Yemen across the strait, and is often cited as the country's de facto national dish.
 Fah-fah (Djiboutian beef-and-vegetable soup) is the rainy-day comfort food.
 Lahoh (fermented sourdough pancake) is the daily breakfast bread, related to Somali anjero and Eritrean injera.
 The Italo-French-Arab-Somali fusion gives the cuisine a distinct cosmopolitan flair — espresso, Italian pasta, French baguette, Yemeni-style coffee with cardamom, and the universal Indian-Ocean spice trade come together in Djibouti City restaurants.
 The diaspora carries the cuisine to France, Canada, and the Gulf.

 The Palate